aaroncox23/notes/README.md

 npm run prod
 ```
 This starts Laravel Mix and automatically compiles Javascript and Stylesheets into easy to reference single files
-which we reference in our webpages.
+which is referenced in the webpages.